 Does running a Network troubleshooter fix Windows can’t connect to this network?

 Running network troubleshooting might help you figure out if there are any difficulties with your computer and how to fix them.
-However, there are some difficulties that the network troubleshooter will be unable to detect or resolve, which is why we’ve compiled a list of more detailed ways for determining network issues on your computer.
+However, there are some difficulties that the network troubleshooter will be unable to detect or resolve.
+The advanced solutions will require manual checks and logic based on experience, including using system tools or easy steps such as resetting the network.